Problem solving

 Problem solving is the process of achieving a goal by overcoming obstacles, a frequent part of most activities.
 Problems in need of solutions range from simple personal tasks (e.g. how to turn on an appliance) to complex issues in business and technical fields.
 The former is an example of simple problem solving (SPS) addressing one issue, whereas the latter is complex problem solving (CPS) with multiple interrelated obstacles.
-Another classification is into well-defined problems with specific obstacles and goals, and ill-defined problems in which the current situation is troublesome but it is not clear what kind of resolution to aim for.
+Another classification of problem-solving tasks is into well-defined problems with specific obstacles and goals, and ill-defined problems in which the current situation is troublesome but it is not clear what kind of resolution to aim for.
 Similarly, one may distinguish formal or fact-based problems requiring psychometric intelligence, versus socio-emotional problems which depend on the changeable emotions of individuals or groups, such as tactful behavior, fashion, or gift choices.

 Solutions require sufficient resources and knowledge to attain the goal.
-Professionals such as lawyers, doctors, and consultants are largely problem solvers for issues which require technical skills and knowledge beyond general competence.
+Professionals such as lawyers, doctors, programmers, and consultants are largely problem solvers for issues that require technical skills and knowledge beyond general competence.
 Many businesses have found profitable markets by recognizing a problem and creating a solution: the more widespread and inconvenient the problem, the greater the opportunity to develop a scalable solution.

-There are many specialized problem-solving techniques and methods in fields such as engineering, business, medicine, mathematics, computer science, philosophy, and social organization.
+There are many specialized problem-solving techniques and methods in fields such as science, engineering, business, medicine, mathematics, computer science, philosophy, and social organization.
 The mental techniques to identify, analyze, and solve problems are studied in psychology and cognitive sciences.
-Additionally, the mental obstacles preventing people from finding solutions is a widely researched topic: problem solving impediments include confirmation bias, mental set, and functional fixedness.
+Also widely researched are the mental obstacles that prevent people from finding solutions; problem-solving impediments include confirmation bias, mental set, and functional fixedness.

 Definition

 The term problem solving has a slightly different meaning depending on the discipline.
 For instance, it is a mental process in psychology and a computerized process in computer science.
 There are two different types of problems: ill-defined and well-defined; different approaches are used for each.
 Well-defined problems have specific end goals and clearly expected solutions, while ill-defined problems do not.
 Well-defined problems allow for more initial planning than ill-defined problems.
-Solving problems sometimes involves dealing with pragmatics, the way that context contributes to meaning, and semantics, the interpretation of the problem.
-The ability to understand what the end goal of the problem is, and what rules could be applied represents the key to solving the problem.
-Sometimes the problem requires abstract thinking or coming up with a creative solution.
+Solving problems sometimes involves dealing with pragmatics (the way that context contributes to meaning) and semantics (the interpretation of the problem).
+The ability to understand what the end goal of the problem is, and what rules could be applied, represents the key to solving the problem.
+Sometimes a problem requires abstract thinking or coming up with a creative solution.

+Problem solving has two major domains: mathematical problem solving and personal problem solving.
+Each concerns some difficulty or barrier that is encountered.